-With lower latency and higher data speeds, LTE-M supports more use cases and helps future-proof your devices by allowing you to update them remotely to add new capabilities and security features.
+With lower latency and higher data speeds, LTE-M supports more Applications and helps future-proof your devices by allowing you to update them remotely to add new capabilities and security features.

 Less Power Consumption

 NB-IoT uses more power in some use cases.
 When your devices need to transmit larger volumes of data, NB-IoT’s lower data speeds require your devices to stay online longer, resulting in greater power consumption.
-In mobile use cases, NB-IoT uses more power as well.
+In mobile Applications, NB-IoT uses more power as well.